Wednesday, October 19, 2022

 Phil the Forecaster Chadwick

-PS: I once corresponded with Ross King, the author of "Defiant Spirits" and he wrote: considering the "ancient question of St. Hilary of Poitiers—“Who can look on nature and not see God? ”—can be given a Canadian twist.
+PS: I once corresponded with Ross King, the author of "Defiant Spirits" and he considered that the "ancient question of St. Hilary of Poitiers—“Who can look on nature and not see God? ”—can be given a Canadian twist.
 Who can look on nature and not see Tom Thomson?"
 That phrase does indeed sum up the art and science of Tom Thomson.

 2 comments: